The Last Resort

 Sarco Plans

-The design plans of the Sarco will be published, in due course, in The Peaceful Pill eHandbook Essentials Edition at www.peacefulpillhandbook.com.
+The design plans of the Sarco will be published, in due course, open source (with age restrictions) or in The Peaceful Pill eHandbook Essentials Edition at www.peacefulpillhandbook.com.

 Back to top